Easing the Struggle of America’s Workers

 Our Work and Impact

-The Rockefeller Foundation has over 100 years of history expanding opportunity for America’s working families.
-With all of these investments, the Foundation has been strategic in addressing the structural barriers to equal access and equal opportunity.
+The Rockefeller Foundation has expanded opportunity for America’s working families for over 100 years.
+From investments in big bets to small businesses, the Foundation has been strategic in addressing the structural barriers to equal access and equal opportunity.

 In February 2020, the Foundation announced a comprehensive, Foundation-wide $65 million investment to help 10 million low-wage workers and their families meet their basic needs and have a path to a better future.
 The core of this investment is our U.S. Equity and Economic Opportunity Initiative.